AuReMe/mpwt/README.rst

 Three input files are created by mpwt.
-Informations are extracted from the Genbank/GFF/PF file. myDBName corresponds to the name of the folder and the Genbank/GFF/PF file. taxonid corresponds to the taxonid in the db_xref of the source feature in the Genbank/GFF/PF. species_name is extracted from the Genbank/GFF/PF files.
+Informations are extracted from the Genbank/GFF/PF file. myDBName corresponds to the name of the folder and the Genbank/GFF/PF file. taxonid corresponds to the taxonid in the db_xref of the source feature in the Genbank/GFF/PF.
+The species_name is extracted from the Genbank/GFF/PF files.

 .. code-block:: text